The Best Vegan Restaurants In Tel Aviv, Israel

 Disclosure: This article contains affiliate links through which you can buy things if you like.
 If you decide to make a purchase, I receive a small commission at zero extra cost to you.
 This helps me to keep this site running.

 The food scene of the small country of Israel is well known all over the world.
-Israeli chefs own and operate restaurants in food capitals, like Paris, London, and New York, some are award-winners or with Michelin stars.
-As veganism is on the rise in the past 6 years, it’s not a surprise that the local culinary experts make some of the best vegan foods you would ever have.
-The Israeli cuisine is already based on many vegetables and legumes.
-Together with the kosher restrictions, veganism was relatively easier to absorb, and Israel is one of the most vegan countries in the world.
+Israeli chefs own and operate restaurants in food capitals, like Paris, London, and New York.
+Some are award-winners or with Michelin stars.
+As veganism is on the rise for the past 6 years, it’s not a surprise that the local culinary experts make some of the best vegan foods you would ever have.
+Israeli cuisine is already based on many vegetables and legumes.
+Together with the kosher restrictions, veganism was relatively easier to absorb, and Israel is one of the most vegan countries in the world and Tel Aviv a vegan capital.
 The restaurants offer traditional Israeli dishes, amazing vegan versions of Israeli breakfast and shakshuka (with “eggs”), burgers, quiches, and more.
 One thing is certain – you can’t go hungry when you are in Tel Aviv.

 Here are the best vegan restaurants of Tel Aviv: